Surface energy: Other methods

 The surface energy density of the solid can be computed by measuring P, r, and l at equilibrium.

 This method is valid only if the solid is isotropic, meaning the surface energy is the same for all crystallographic orientations.
 While this is only strictly true for amorphous solids (glass) and liquids, isotropy is a good approximation for many other materials.
 In particular, if the sample is polygranular (most metals) or made by powder sintering (most ceramics) this is a good approximation.

 In the case of single-crystal materials, such as natural gemstones, anisotropy in the surface energy leads to faceting.
 The shape of the crystal (assuming equilibrium growth conditions) is related to the surface energy by the Wulff construction.
 The surface energy of the facets can thus be found to within a scaling constant by measuring the relative sizes of the facets.

-Calculating the surface energy of a deformed solid
+Calculation

+Deformed solid

 In the deformation of solids, surface energy can be treated as the "energy required to create one unit of surface area", and is a function of the difference between the total energies of the system before and after the deformation: